auth0/docs/articles/email/providers.md

 ## Configure SendGrid for Sending Email

-1. Login to your SendGrid account.
+1. Sign up for a [SendGrid](https://sendgrid.com/pricing) account, or login.
 (If you have a Microsoft Azure subscription you can get a free account in the Azure Marketplace.)
 Go to [Manage User Credentials](https://app.sendgrid.com/settings/credentials) and create an API key.

 2. Generate an API token with the correct scope (ie: to create or update your email provider) on the [API v2](/api/v2) page on Auth0.